rghouzra/BinaryTreeVisualizer/README.md

 To use this program, you'll need to have Graphviz installed on your machine.
 You can download Graphviz from the official website [here](https://graphviz.org/download/).

 To compile the program, you can use the included Makefile.
-The Makefile creates a static library called `libprint_tree_in_dot_format.a`, which you can link to your own C programs.
-To create the library, navigate to the `print_tree_in_dot_format` directory and run the following command:
+The Makefile creates a static library called `libprint_tree.a`, which you can link to your own C programs.
+To create the library run the following command:

 ```
 make